Unsupervised Behaviour Discovery with Quality-Diversity Optimisation: Introduction

 We evaluate our approach on three QD simulated robotic tasks, with various types of high-dimensional sensory data, such as colour pictures from a camera and complete trajectories of an object.
 In those tasks, AURORA is compared to several QD baselines, which are provided with hand-coded BDs.
 Our results show that AURORA can generate collections of diverse and high-performing behaviours that are similar to standard QD algorithms despite the lack of prior from the users.
 Furthermore, our analysis reveals a correlation between the unsupervised BDs learned by AURORA and the ground truth states of the robot.
 Finally, we show that the absence of priors from the users enables AURORA to discover a wider range of novel behaviours that are not constrained by the definition of the BD.

 While we originally introduced the AURORA algorithm in a conference paper~\cite{Cully2019}, we present in this paper an extended analysis considering exclusively new experiments, as well as additional improvements in the context of high-dimensional BD spaces.
-More specifically, the main contributions of this paper are: (1) an improvement of the approach described in (Cully, 2019) \cite{Cully2019} to make AURORA functional when the BD space has more than two dimensions; (2) a study of the capacity of AURORA to also optimise the performance of its solutions (in similar previous works, the behavioural performance was not considered); (3) an extended qualitative and quantitative analysis of AURORA with a new set of experimental evaluations.
+More specifically, the main contributions of this paper are:

-In the next sections, we will start by detailing the QD tools which are used and considered in AURORA.
-We will then provide an in-depth explanation of our approach and its variants.
-After that, we will see how AURORA compares to similar related works.
-Finally, we will evaluate how our algorithm performs on three QD tasks of varying difficulty and properties.
+\begin{enumerate} \item We evaluate AURORA in three tasks of varying difficulty, where different types of sensory data are collected.
+We show that AURORA finds collections of solutions which are not only diverse, but also high-performing (in similar previous works \cite{Cully2019, Paolo2019}, the performance was not considered). \item We provide an extended analysis showing that AURORA can find a higher diversity of behaviors than hand-coded QD algorithms. \item We introduce a new variant of AURORA called "AURORA with Container Size Control" (\aurorapsat{}), which improves the robustness of the algorithm in presence of high-dimensional BD spaces. \end{enumerate}